sepsis-omics/tutorials/docs/modules/pacbio/index.md

 ![smrt portal screenshot](images/image04.png)
 - Work out where you put the data on your GVL, and make sure the file path is showing.
     - If not, click <ss>Add</ss> and enter the file path to the data.
+    - A SMRT cell is the collection of data from a particular cell in the machine.
+It includes .bax.h5 files.

 - Click on the file path and then <ss>Scan</ss> to check for new data.